 The Customer Need

-Tasked with storing and transporting more than 600 miles of pipe for the Rover Pipeline, T.G.
+Tasked with storing and transporting over 600 miles of pipe for the Rover Pipeline, T.G.
 Mercer needed an expert in rigging and moving to get the job done.
-Canton Erectors, Inc. (CEI) provided crane service to lift and transport the pipe to jobsites throughout Ohio.
+Canton Erectors, Inc. (CEI) provided crane services to lift and transport the pipe to job sites throughout Ohio.